 Robot arm (Base) The robot arm uses six 8.8 strength, M10 bolts that fit into six 10.5 mm mounting holes in the base.
 The bolts shall be tightened to a torque of 45 Nm Tool (Tool Flange) The tool uses six 8.8 strength, M8 bolts that fit into six M8 thread holes in the tool flange.
 The bolts shall be tightened to a maximum torque of 16 Nm.
-For accurate tool repositioning, use a pin in the Ø8 hole provided.
 Control Box The Control Box is wall mounted or placed on the ground.
 Teach Pendant The Teach Pendant is wall mounted or placed onto the Control Box.
 Verify the cable does not cause tripping hazard.
 You can buy extra brackets for mounting the Control Box and Teach Pendant.